Serving Birth Mothers in Tallahassee, Pensacola, Ocala, Crestview, Panama City, Ft.Walton Beach, Milton and surrounding areas for over 20 years.

 What is open adoption?

 The contact or relationship between the adoptive parents and biological or birth parents is often referred to as “openness” in an adoption.
 The term “open adoption” does not have one specific meaning, but includes many forms of contact and relationships that birth and adoptive families choose to have with one another.
 We work with many different types of adoption, including open adoptions, closed adoptions and many variations in between.
 You may select the type of adoption that works best for you and your child and how much openness you want.
-Please feel free to discuss your desires with Marilu or Madonna.
+Please feel free to discuss your desires with Madonna.

 Open adoption may refer to: